 4.4.
 How do we use third-party cookies?

-5. Which web analytics services do we use?
+6. What web analytics services do we use?

 Most web browsers accept cookies automatically.
 However, you can instruct your browser not to accept any cookies or to prompt you before accepting a cookie from a website you visit.
 You can also delete cookies on your computer or mobile device by using the corresponding function on your browser.